markrickert/cryptohopper-dashboard-watchlist/README.md

 # Contributing

 New ideas are always welcome!
-Please open a github ticket with your idea and maybe we can make it a reality!
+Please open a GitHub ticket with your idea, and maybe we can make it a reality!
 Contributions and pull requests are always welcome!

 ## Contributors ✨